wvlet/airframe/airframe-http-recorder/README.md

 ### Customize Request Matcher

-By default, http-recorder finds records that has the method types (e.g., GET, POST, etc.), same path, query string, request body, and HTTP headers.
-Some unstable HTTP headers like Date, User-Agent, etc. defined in `defaultExcludeHeaderPrefixes` will not be used for matching.
+By default, http-recorder finds records that have the same method type (e.g., GET, POST, etc.), path, query string, request body, and HTTP headers.
+Some unstable HTTP headers like Date, User-Agent, etc. (defined in `defaultExcludeHeaderPrefixes`) will not be used for matching.

-If this is too strict, we can use `PathOnlyMatcher` (checks only method types and uri) or your own implementation to compute hash values for matching requests:
+If this matching is too strict, we can use `PathOnlyMatcher` (checks only method types and uri) or your own implementation to compute hash values for matching requests:
 ```scala
 import wvlet.airframe.http.recorder._
 import wvlet.airframe.control.Control._